getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 ### Option B): Store data in a structured way in SDKs

 The content should not be a simple string but structured data.
-The content could be a template string where all the sensitive values are removed plus a list of values. (ex `select * from user where email=%s;` and `{ "email": "test@example.com" }`) This way it would be easy for Relay to remove sensitive information by field name.
+The content could be a template string where all the sensitive values are removed plus a dictionary with the values to insert into the string.
+Example `span.description` should be a string with named parameters in the format `select * from user where email=%(email)s;` or `POST /api/v1/update_password?new_password=%(new_password)s` and in `span.data` there should be `{"email": "test@example.com"}` or `{ "new_password": "123456" }` respectively.
+Same goes for `breadcrumb.message` and `breadcrumb.data`.

+We need to identify all the fields we need to do this.

 _Pros:_